ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

   Persistent volume prepared on a local HDD storage drive.

 - **Forgejo's [Git Large File Storage (LFS)](https://git-lfs.com/)**\
   Forgejo is able to use the LFS extensión of Git to handle large files like audios or videos.
-In this Forgejo setup, those files will be stored in the same persistent volume reserved for the users' repositories.
+In this Forgejo setup, those files are going to be stored in the same persistent volume reserved for the users' repositories.

-The whole Forgejo setup will run on the same K3s agent node, which will be also the one providing the persistent storage needed for the Forgejo components.
+The whole Forgejo setup is going to run on the same K3s agent node, which will be also the one providing the persistent storage needed for the Forgejo components.

 ### Choosing the K3s agent